sobaba-12/sim_and_scat/_build/intro.md

 If you would prefer to run the resource locally, details of how this can be achieved can be found [here](https://github.com/pythoninchemistry/sim_and_scat/blob/master/content/local.md).

+If you use the "Interact" button, in order to run a particular code block, select the cdoe button and click the "Run" button at the top of the page.

 ## Code (in)efficiency

 Please be aware that the Python code in this tutorial has been written to prioritise understanding, above computational efficiency.